williamokano/golang-web-api/readme.md

 The objectives of this project is to make a web api that communicates using json.

-The API capabilites will be described below
+The API capabilities will be described below

+## How to create a new migration

+Just run `make new-migration NAME=migration_name`.
+It will run the docker `migrate/migrate`.
+Please check `Makefile`.

 ## Capabilities